|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 … by thy holy inspiration we may think those things that are good, and by thy merciful guiding may perform the same …

 As we near the Ascension and thus Pentecost and the arrival of the Holy Ghost, we ask for God’s “holy inspiration we may think those things that are good”, that is to say help from the Holy Ghost so we might direct our souls to the things we cannot see as good without His Help.
 Once we see them, we need His “merciful guiding may perform the same…”.
 After all, what good is it to know what we should do, if we won’t, can’t or don’t do it?

 If that is the case, seems like it pretty much rules out praying to Saint Bob, does it not?
-If we can’t pray to Jesus, why would we be praying to a Saint,, we be praying to a human, who we may or may not put any trust in.
-But if we pray to God, we can be certain that he will answer us, and even if we don’t like the answer, we know that is the course we will have to take.
+If we can’t pray to Jesus, why would we be praying to a Saint?
+We would be praying to a human, who we may or may not put any trust in.
+But if we pray to God, we can be certain He will answer us, and even if we don’t like the answer, we know that is the course we will have to take.
 It doesn’t matter if we like God’s answer or not, we still have to listen to it, and do it anyway, knowing it will be the right path in the end.
 We will always have some sort of a struggle with this in our lives, but if we turn to God, He will help us win our struggle.